Skip to code content (skip section selection)

 ELEVATED STRUCTURE.
 A non-basement structure built to have the lowest floor elevated above the ground level by means of fill, solid foundation perimeter walls, filled stem wall foundations (also called chain walls), pilings, or columns (posts and piers).

-ELEVATION CERTIFICATE.
-A certified statement that verifies a structure’s elevation information.
+ELEVATION CERTIFICATE is a certified statement that verifies a structures elevation information.

 EMERGENCY PROGRAM.
 The first phase under which a community participates in the NFIP.
 It is intended to provide a first layer amount of insurance at subsidized rates on all insurable structures in that community before the effective date of the initial FIRM.

 EXISTING MANUFACTURED HOME PARK OR SUBDIVISION.
 A manufactured home park or subdivision for which the construction of facilities for servicing the lots on which the manufactured homes are to be affixed (including, at a minimum, the installation of utilities, the construction of streets, and either final site grading or the pouring of concrete pads) is completed before the effective date of the community’s first floodplain ordinance.

 EXPANSION TO AN EXISTING MANUFACTURED HOME PARK OR SUBDIVISION.
 The preparation of additional sites by the construction of facilities for servicing the lots on which the manufactured homes are to be affixed (including the installation of utilities, the construction of streets, and either final site grading or the pouring of concrete pads).

 FLOOD.
 A general and temporary condition of partial or complete inundation of normally dry land areas from the overflow, the unusual and rapid accumulation, or the runoff of surface waters from any source.